The Ride of Your Life: My Top Tips for Biking the Great Allegheny Passage

 One of the great things about the Great Allegheny Passage is that there are trail towns evenly spaced along the path, meaning that you are never far from somewhere to stay or eat.
 While there are other places along the trail with amenities, there are 12 towns along the 150-mile trail that function as the primary stops.
 These communities are between four miles (McKeesport-Boston) and 25 miles (West Newton-Connellsville) apart.

 During my six-day trip on the GAP, I had a chance to see at least a small portion of each of these communities and stayed in Meyersdale, Confluence, Ohiopyle, Connellsville, West Newton, and Pittsburgh.
-I enjoyed my brief time in each of these communities, and will be sharing more about visiting them and where to stay in each town in articles later this week.
-Suffice to say, each community offers a nice place to rest while traveling along the trail.
+I enjoyed my brief time in each of these communities, and my recommendations for where to stay can be found in my trip guides (which are linked near the top and bottom of this article) Suffice to say, each community offers a nice place to rest while traveling along the trail.

 For those who would rather camp than stay in a hotel or a bed and breakfast, there are also campgrounds along the trail.
 These range from KOAs with nice amenities to rustic campgrounds that lack running water.
 However, just as with the trail communities, these are spaced close enough together that bikers can go at their own pace while not having to worry about lacking a place to set up camp.